riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 11

+No clever ideas here, just a bunch of nested loops.
+For figuring out Part II, used RStudio's debugging tools with the `browser()` function a lot.

 # Day 10

 Really wasn't feeling like writing another recursive function, nor a loop.
 Was going to skip Part II, but after realising how friendly the input is - maximum group length is 4 - figured the possible options within group size out using pen and paper.
 Then a little bit of tidy wrangling, join in combinations, take product.